Kumortuli - The Potters lanes of north Kolkata - The Men Who Make Gods

 Contrary to what I had read about getting to the potter’s district early in the morning, I decided to hit this area around dusk.
 This was partly due to me not really liking shooting with other photographers present and also on the advice of my pal, a talented local snapper, Ritesh whose advice had been invaluable on this trip.
 He said that the light would be better once the sun had set and the sculptors had turned on their lamps.
 It turned out to be true, and the latter lighting fitted my style better.

 Once again my plan was to seek out interesting light and then supplemented it with flash where necessary.
-I carried a Godox Ving850 flash mounted on my carbon fiber monopod from Feisol in a small sling with my other gear just in my pockets.
+I carried a Godox Ving850 flash mounted on my carbon fibre monopod from Feisol in a small sling with my other gear just in my pockets.
 As before I spent time talking with subjects and getting to know them while observing them work.
 This method afforded me time to set up a flash and let them become comfortable with me watching them work.

 I visited the Potters quarter many times during the course of this two-month stay in India, and every time I went back the place had a different feel to it.
 Everything had moved on from the previous visit and was entirely different.
 A workshop that yielded some great images the day before was now too busy or too empty to be of much use.
 It meant that no matter how many times I visited it would seem the job was never finished.
 Before too long the people of Kumortuli there got to know me, and this was helpful.
 I was able to talk at length with some of them and when I returned smiles or knowing looks would greet me.
 I know I will be back again to photograph the “God Makers” of West Bengal, like so many of the places I visit in India, It’s addictive.